sambetts/poc-bots/RickrollBot/readme.md

 ## Grant Bot Teams Access
 The bot app registration needs the rights to join meetings next.
 In "API permissions" add the Graph API permissions granted specified in the requirements.
-Important: don't forget to grant admin consent to these permissions.
+**Important**: don't forget to grant admin consent to these permissions.

 ## Production only: build Docker image of bot
 For AKS deployments we first need an image of the bot service.
 You don't if you're just developing locally.
 1. Create an Azure container registry to push/pull bot image to.
-2. With Docker in &quot;Windows container&quot; mode, build a bot image from the root directory.
+2. With Docker in 'Windows container' mode, build a bot image from the root directory.
     - docker build -f ./build/Dockerfile . -t [TAG]
-        - [TAG] is the FQDN of you container registry + image name, e.g. &quot;RickrollBotregistry.azurecr.io/RickrollBot:1.0.5&quot;
+        - [TAG] is the FQDN of you container registry + image name, e.g. 'RickrollBotregistry.azurecr.io/RickrollBot:1.0.5'
-3. Push image to container registry with &quot;docker push&quot;.
-Take note of version tag (e.g &quot;RickrollBotregistry.azurecr.io/RickrollBot:1.0.5&quot; – this number/value is your $containerTag).
+3. Push image to container registry with 'docker push'.
+Take note of version tag (e.g 'RickrollBotregistry.azurecr.io/RickrollBot:1.0.5' – this number/value is your $containerTag).
-    - You may need to authenticate to your ACR first with &quot;az acr login --name $acrName&quot;
+    - You may need to authenticate to your ACR first with 'az acr login --name $acrName'

 ## Production only: Create AKS resource via PowerShell
-1. Create public IP address (standard SKU) for bot domain &amp; create/update DNS A-record.
+1. Create public IP address (standard SKU) for bot domain & create/update DNS A-record.
 Resource-group can be the same as AKS resource.
-2. Run &quot;setup.ps1&quot; to create AKS + bot architecture, with parameters:
+2. Run 'setup.ps1' to create AKS + bot architecture, with parameters:

-    - $azureLocation – example: &quot;westeurope&quot;
+    - $azureLocation – example: 'westeurope'
-    - $resourceGroupName – example: &quot;RickrollBotProd&quot;
+    - $resourceGroupName – example: 'RickrollBotProd'
-    - $publicIpName – example: &quot;AksIpStandard&quot;
+    - $publicIpName – example: 'AksIpStandard'
-    - $botDomain – example: &quot;RickrollBot.teamsplatform.app&quot;
+    - $botDomain – example: 'RickrollBot.teamsplatform.app'
-    - $acrName – example: &quot;RickrollBotregistry&quot;
+    - $acrName – example: 'RickrollBotregistry'
-    - $AKSClusterName– example: &quot;ClassroomCluster&quot;
+    - $AKSClusterName– example: 'ClassroomCluster'
-    - $applicationId – example: &quot;151d9460-b018-4904-8f81-14203ac3cb4f&quot;
+    - $applicationId – example: '151d9460-b018-4904-8f81-14203ac3cb4f'
-    - $applicationSecret – example: &quot;9p96lolQJSD~\*\*\*\*\*\*\*\*\*\*\*\*&quot; (example truncated)
+    - $applicationSecret – example: '9p96lolQJSD~\*\*\*\*\*\*\*\*\*\*\*\*' (example truncated)
-    - $botName – example: &quot;RickrollBotProd&quot;
+    - $botName – example: 'RickrollBotProd'
-    - $containerTag– example: &quot;latest&quot;
+    - $containerTag– example: 'latest'

 ## Dev Only: Create netsh http and ssl bindings
 Because we're hosting this bot outside of IIS, we need to do some once-only configuration to create SSL bindings.